188 – Significant Investor stream

 - have maintained your complying investment or complying significant investment in accordance with the complying investment framework in place at the time you applied for your original 188 visa.

-To request an extension to your visa, email Migration Queensland, providing reasons for an extension of your visa.
-You will need to include your full name, date of birth, and current visa subclass.
+To request a nomination application for your 188 visa extension, please email Migration Queensland, providing reasons for an extension of your visa.
+You will need to include your full name, date of birth, and a copy of your 188 visa grant notification letter.

 Migration Queensland will assess your current circumstances and decide whether you are eligible to apply for an extension.
 If you are eligible, we will send an email requesting further information.
-A processing fee will apply.
+An application processing fee will apply.

 If your extension visa is granted, this gives you extra time to meet the criteria for the Business Innovation and Investment (Permanent) visa (subclass 888).